 Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
 Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
 These expeditions are designed to include as much wildlife viewing as possible, but also include a visit to scientific research station and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.
 Passengers electing to participate can take part in yoga and stretching classes, enjoy healthy meals, a fresh juice bar, indulge in a massage therapy session or take advantage of the sauna or gym in addition to experiencing great daily expedition activities.

-After breakfast at the hotel, the group will transfer to the airport and board your private charter flight from Buenos Aires to Ushuaia, Argentina.
-Upon arrival, you’ll take a short city tour of this quaint port town before heading to the pier.
+After breakfast, your cohort will transfer to the airport and board a charter flight to Ushuaia, Argentina.
+Upon arrival, enjoy a little time to explore this quaint port town before heading to the pier.

 There are many activities to keep you engaged while you are at sea.
 You could learn to identify the seabirds that glide alongside the ship, or attend the visual presentations by the Expedition Team.
 They will prepare you for the shore landings and Zodiac cruising that are to come.